lmorchard/blog.lmorchard.com/posts/2022-05-17-exchange/index.md

 "I hate to ask more of you," said Anton, "but the sooner we can get Sebastijan to a clean bed back at the house, the better I can ensure he heals well.
 You have an intact wagon—is there any way you could lend us a ride?"

 Marek stroked his beard.
-"I'd gladly offer," he said, gesturing to their wagon, "but as you can see we are heavy with cargo bound for the market and have no room for passengers."
+"I'd gladly offer," he said, gesturing to their wagon, "but as you can see we're heavy with cargo bound for the market and we've no room for passengers."

 Korrine gave her father a sharp glance, but Danijel just laughed.